simplon-lerouxDunvael/Brief_7/Plans_et_demarches/Etapes_scripts_et_pipelines.md

 ![Error_pipeline](https://user-images.githubusercontent.com/108001918/210544375-1f1e042e-a659-4c1f-941b-49a9ce07d471.png)

-On the Azure CLI i searched the service account default used by Azure to run the pipeline with the following command :
+On the Azure CLI I searched the service account default used by Azure to run the pipeline with the following command :

 ```bash
 kubectl get serviceaccounts/default